-“I have not engaged in any training for a long time and this introduction to health and wellness coaching has been an excellent way begin again.
+“I have not engaged in any training for a long time and the Coaching Skills for Everyday Life has been an excellent way to begin again.
 I have found the course interesting and informative and it has further ignited my passion for health and wellness and helped me focus on taking this further.
 The course has also helped me personally address my own goals and barriers to achieving these.
 The material provided in the course was way above my expectations and the access to additional resources is excellent.
 A fantastic course with excellent support from Suzanne.”

 “Have loved the past year so much … lecture weekends at Regents University were great, made new friends & found the learning experience invaluable.
 Good luck to all the students starting the course, it has truly been one of the best years of my life.”

 Anne Hocknell-Page, Diploma in Nutrition & Lifestyle Coaching Graduate 2018

 “The NLC qualification from IHS has helped me so much.
 It has given me the confidence and tools to set up my own online business.
 I really did not envision myself setting up my own busy and successful business within a couple of months of graduating from IHS!
 As my business is mostly online I have very few overheads, apart from my insurance and website fees.
 I have given up my teaching job and am now devoting all of my time and energy to my new business.
 It is hard work and takes dedication but because I enjoy it so much, it doesn’t feel like work.
 As the saying goes, “Do what you love, and you’ll never work another day in your life”.

 Karen O’Connor, Diploma in Nutrition & Lifestyle Coaching Graduate 2018